geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 - **RTF** - only on Mac OS;
 - Images (**png**, **jpg**) - images must be high resolution and quality;
 - Text and source files - txt, markdown, and others.

+<strong>File Content Finder</strong> works has advanced filtering capabilities
+so you can optimise your search and find quickly the right document.
+Multiple scripts and languages like Russian Cyrillic, Chinese, Japanese and others are supported out of the box.

 <!-- Here is a showcase of the main functionalities and settings: -->